Culture & History: Villages with fortified churches in Transylvania

 Biertan, the former see of the Saxon Bishops, is a majestic fortified citadel, one of the strongest in Transylvania

-Prejmer is one of the best preserved and most powerful looking medieval fortified churches in Eastern Europe, 50 times attacked by the Turks, never conquered.
+Prejmer is one of the best preserved and most powerful looking medieval fortified churches in Eastern Europe, 50 times besieged, only once conquered.

 Valea Viilor is the Romanian name of the village, meaning "Vineyard Valley"